-Jerry Maguire’s remaining 129 minutes do tell a story, but with such thin characters and narrative developments from that point onwards, it (mostly) feels like this story could just end anywhere with little to no narrative difference.
+Jerry Maguire’s remaining 129 minutes do tell a story, but with such thin characters and narrative developments from that point onwards, it (mostly) feels like this story could just end anywhere.
 Much as I’d like to deny it, the uniformly great acting (even the child actor portraying Dorothy’s son was better than expected), crisp cinematography, monumentally successful soundtrack, and slick—if, in my opinion, pretty overrated—comedy (much-quoted lines like “You had me at hello”, “Help ME help YOU”, and, of course, “SHOW ME THE MONEY!!!!” aren’t bad, yet didn’t get so much as a chuckle from me) did woefully little to make me feel less checked-out throughout.
 Not much time passed before, with a resigned inner sigh, I sadly accepted that Jerry Maguire’s earnest charm would never fully win me over.

-The thing is, Crowe’s films aren’t annoying simply because they’re sentimental, easily digestible crowd pleasers, but because they’re so transparently overeager to meet that criteria that, more often than not, they all but drown in their own deep, sickly-sweet pool of sappiness.
+The thing is, Crowe’s films aren’t annoying simply because they’re sentimental, easily digestible crowd pleasers, but because they’re so transparently overeager to meet that criteria that, more often than not, they can’t climb out of their deep, sickly-sweet pool of sappiness.
 There’s just not much other substance for me to latch onto, and combined with such a pointlessly bloated running time, it’s not an experience I’d want to return to anytime soon.

 Everyone needs a break from the world’s all-encroaching doom and gloom at some point, though my flavor of such escapism is more satisfyingly realized in fare like Palm Springs, Groundhog Day, and Punch-Drunk Love (not to mention Sunshine).
 Not everyone’s is the same, obviously, so if you feel like Maguire’s potentially could be yours, don’t let my grumpiness discourage you from seeing it yourself.
 Just ignore this review altogeth—wait, you’re at the end of it now.
 Whoops.